MicrosoftDocs/win32/desktop-src/WES/eventmanifestschema-message-messagetable-element.md

 ---
 title: message (messageTable) Element
-description: Contains a reference to a string in the localization section of the manifest. ms.assetid: 0988cf99-c7e1-446b-869e-9ac4a0976ac5
+description: Contains a reference to a string in the localization section of the manifest. | message (messageTable) Element ms.assetid: 0988cf99-c7e1-446b-869e-9ac4a0976ac5
 keywords:
 - message element EventLog